-Although we have temporarily put our deployment of volunteers on hold due to COVID-19 restrictions and uncertainties both within New Zealand and across the wider Pacific, we’re continuing to recruit and build our talent pool of prospective volunteers so we can return to supporting our partner organisations and communities in the wider Pacific as soon as we can.
+Although we have had to put a temporary hold on sending volunteers to some countries across the Pacific due to COVID-19 restrictions and uncertainties, we’re continuing to recruit and build our talent pool of prospective volunteers so we can return to supporting our partner organisations and communities in the wider Pacific as soon as we can.

 The medical advice over COVID-19’s risk factors, based on international, science-based evidence, is that certain groups of people are much more susceptible to more serious symptoms if they contract COVID-19.

-Based on this information, we have made the difficult decision that people in these susceptible groups (including people who would be turning 65 while on assignment) will not be able to be deployed out of New Zealand while the pandemic continues or until a vaccine is developed and widely available.
+Based on this information, we have made the difficult decision that people in these susceptible groups (including people who would be turning 65 while on assignment) will not be sent on assignments overseas while the pandemic continues or until a vaccine is developed and widely available.

-We have not taken this decision lightly.
+We have not made this decision lightly.
 We have done this to ensure the health of our volunteers and to ensure we do not place extra burdens on the communities where we operate.